COVID-19 & OML Courses

 - Changing the make-up of the Course Facilitation Team

-- Respectfully directing a Student or Volunteer not to attend a particular Course.
+- Respectfully directing a Person not to attend a particular Course.

-We ask that members of the Course Facilitation Team, prospective Students and OM2 Course Volunteers exercise responsible and prudent personal judgment, and take personal responsibility for their health and infection control.
-We ask that you do not attend our Courses:
+We ask that all Persons exercise responsible and prudent personal judgment, and take personal responsibility for their health and infection control.
+We ask that you do not attend Courses:

 - If you are feeling unwell